Wikia/app/tests/README.md

 * /extensions/FBConnect
 * /extensions/wikia

-excluding the following groups: Infrastructure, Integration, Broken, Stub, Monitoring, Hack.
+excluding the following groups: ``Broken, Stub, Monitoring, Hack``.

 Test file needs to match ``*Test.php`` and the class in the file should extend ``WikiaBaseTest``